 Who We Are

 President of Sage

-Chief Technology Officer
+Chief Operating Officer

-Chief Commons Officer
+Chief Data Officer

-Director, Research Governance & Ethics
+Vice President, Research Governance & Ethics

 Christine Suver leads the research governance and ethics group at Sage Bionetworks.
 Since 2009, the group has developed leading models of legal and ethical solutions, policies, governance processes, and tools to enable participant-centered research and open collaborations.
 One focus is addressing the many ethical and social issues that are emerging with comprehensive data linkage and novel genomic technologies.
 The group has also developed innovative electronic informed consent (eConsent) for a range of large research initiatives and is exploring the real-world implications of using eConsent to support the autonomous decision of populations with a wide range of cognitive ability.
 Prior to joining Sage Bionetworks, Dr. Suver held positions at Lifespan Bioscience and Merck & Co.
 Inc. She earned a PhD in biochemistry from the University of Washington.